-You might not realize it, but a lot hinges on which font you choose to use in your email marketing.
+You might not realize it, but a lot hinges on which font for emails you choose to use.
 Something that to the untrained eye may seem like only minor variations in how characters appear, can actually have a major impact on the look and feel of your email.
 This can affect everything from whether someone bothers to read your email, to if they actually can read your email.

 Pick the wrong font and your entire email marketing campaign is in jeopardy.

 So to avoid that happening to you, we’ve created this guide of considerations to take into account for the next time you’re choosing a font.
 Here we’ll start off with the basics of typography and move right up to some of the more unique considerations.